DynamoDS/DynamoPrimer/10_Packages/10-1_Introduction.md

 </style>

 ##Packages
 In short, a package is a collection of custom nodes.
 The Dynamo Package Manager is a portal for the community to download any package which has been published online.
-These toolsets are usually developed by third parties in order to extend Dynamo's core functionality, accessible to all and ready to download at the click of the button!
+These toolsets are developed by third parties in order to extend Dynamo's core functionality, accessible to all and ready to download at the click of the button!

 ![](images/10-1/dpm.png)